aim-rsf/Synthetic-Data/README.md

 This repository is created and maintained by the [AI for Multiple Long Term Conditions Research Support Facility](https://www.turing.ac.uk/research/research-projects/ai-multiple-long-term-conditions-research-support-facility).
 To find out more about this facility, take a look at the [getting started](https://github.com/aim-rsf/Getting-Started) repository.

 We welcome contributions from anyone, however small or large.
-If you chose to contribute to this synthetic data repository, please do this whilst in line with our [code of conduct](https://github.com/aim-rsf/Getting-Started/blob/main/CODE_OF_CONDUCT.md).
+If you choose to contribute to this synthetic data repository, please do in line with our [code of conduct](https://github.com/aim-rsf/Getting-Started/blob/main/CODE_OF_CONDUCT.md).
+If you want to contribute but you're not sure where to start, see our [general guide to contributing](https://github.com/aim-rsf/Getting-Started/blob/main/CONTRIBUTING.md).

-Not sure where to start?
-See our [general guide to contributing](https://github.com/aim-rsf/Getting-Started/blob/main/CONTRIBUTING.md), however for specific questions about the content of this repository and how to get involved please reach out to **Rachael Stickland** by emailing **rstickland@turing.ac.uk**.

 ## What will I find in this repository?